dynaroars/relusplitter/README.md

 - Fully-connected layer with ReLU activation
 - Convolutional layer with ReLU activation

-Technically, any network with above layers can be splitted.
+Technically, any network with above layers can be split.
 However, you might encounter compatibility issues due to factors like ONNX version differences or complex network structures.
 If you believe your input should work but doesn't, feel free to [open an issue](#) or contact us.

 ### Why ReluSplitter?